 To the average observer, there’s no way to describe the exasperated oil painting that came out of Dusty’s mouth that day.
 It was a load of rapid-fire ‘rasslin’ rhetoric.

-And just like in the game of baseball, Dusty was a Harry Caray-type figure on a wrestling broadcast.
-He may not describe the action clearly or concisely, but it sure was a lot of fun to listen to.
+Also just like baseball, Dusty was a Harry Caray-type figure on a broadcast.
+He may not have always described the action clearly, but it sure was a lot of fun to listen to.

-So, when you mark down all of Dusty Rhodes‘ accomplishments, don’t forget to add that he was also one of the most entertaining announcers of all time.
-It’s an easily overlooked honor, considering everything else he accomplished in his life.
+So, when you mark down all of Dusty Rhodes‘ accomplishments, don’t forget to add that he was also one of the most entertaining color commentators of all time.
+It’s an easily-overlooked honor, considering everything else he achieved in his life.

 His voice… his bluster, was the sound of a generation.
 In more ways than one.